YagoTaira/CreditCardApp/README.md

 # CreditCardApp
-Developed an application that validates credit card numbers following a number of criteria
+Developed an application that validates credit card numbers following a number of criteria.
+Technologies used: Java